BaiYunpeng1949/hierarchical-resource-rational-reader/README.md

 ## 4. Installation Guide

 ### Typical installation time
-Approximately **20 minutes** on a normal server.
-I strongly recommend implement your codes in a Ubuntu server that has Nvidia GPU because there's a lot of packages better-maintained.
+Approximately **20 minutes** on a standard Linux workstation or server.
+I strongly recommend set up your environment in a Ubuntu server that has Nvidia GPU.

 ### Installation steps
 I strongly recommend using `conda` to manage your virtual environments.